 Penn & Teller have just sold out auditoriums in Las Vegas with their stage show.
-Magic is on TV all the time--do I need to mention Penn & Teller's Fool Us, which received the nomination for Critic's Choice Television Award for Best Structured Reality Series--and there are more touring illusion shows now than ever before.
+TV shows have magicians all the time--do I need to mention Penn & Teller's Fool Us, which received the nomination for Critic's Choice Television Award for Best Structured Reality Series--plus more touring magic shows are happening now more than ever in the past.
 People LOVE to see magic and are prepared to pay to do so.
 As a restaurant manager/owner this is something that you should take advantage of.

 Close up magic is even MORE popular.

 Of course, "close up magic" is the sort that is performed right in front of the spectator's eyes and in Jon Finch's case in their own hands.
 As a magician, I frequently hear people say that don't fully trust the magic they see on TV, but that when it happens to them they have a change of heart.

 Close up magic is perfectly suited to a restaurant environment.
 You can have a magician going from table to table and your customers will love it.

 Unlike a lot of other types of entertainment, magic is inconspicuous.